mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 # Security Considerations

 This specification does not provide a way to authenticate that a particular filtering incident as experienced by an application was actually associated with the information presented.
 This means that an attacker (for example, one controlling a DNS resolver) can claim that a particular filtering incident is occurring when in fact it is not.
-However, a successful attack would need to reuse an existing DNS Resolver Operator ID and Filtering Incident ID that combine to expand to a URL that can be successfully dereferenced.
+However, a successful attack would need to reuse an existing DNS Filtering Database Operator ID and Filtering Incident ID that combine to expand to a URL that can be successfully dereferenced.
 Doing so is not currently thought to be particularly advantageous to an attacker to do so.
 Future iterations of this specification may introduce more robust protections.

 The details of DNS responses are not available to all applications, depending on how they are architected and the information made available to them by their host.
 As a result, this mechanism is not reliable; some applications will not be able to display this error information.